Ala. Admin. Code r. 290-3-1-.02

 3. High schools are not authorized to issue the Alabama High School Diploma as a result of any assessment other than assessments required through the Alabama Assessment Program.

-4. High schools, with local education agency approval, are authorized to issue the Alabama High School Diploma to any student with a disability(s) as defined by the Individuals with Disabilities Education Act and/or Section 504 of the Rehabilitation Act of 1973, who has met all of the graduation requirements.
+4. High schools, with local education agency approval, are authorized to issue the Alabama High School Diploma to any student Individuals with Disabilities with a disability(s) as defined by the Education Act Section 504 of the Rehabilitation Act of 1973, and/or who has met all of the graduation requirements.

 5. Local boards of education shall ensure that all courses required for the Alabama High School Diploma are made available to every high school student who begins the ninth grade in the 2013-14 school year and thereafter.